KC sends Tyreek Hill to Miami for picks; WR gets record deal

 In just six seasons, Hill already has 479 catches for 6,630 yards and 56 scores.

 “I am happy for Tyreek.
-He has grown as a man and player here in Kansas City,” Chiefs coach Andy Reid said. ”This move will also benefit the Chiefs.
+He has grown as a man and player here in Kansas City,” Reid said. ”This move will also benefit the Chiefs.
 We now have cap space and additional draft picks to grow as a football team.”

 The trade for Hill is another major move by the Dolphins, who are trying to build around quarterback Tua Tagovailoa and end a streak of five straight years out of the playoffs.
 They have reached deals with left tackle Terron Armstead, wide receiver Cedrick Wilson and offensive guard Connor Williams, among several others.